-Adolescence marks the change from being a juvenile to becoming an adult.
-In dogs, it can start anytime between six and 12 months and can end between 18 and 24 months.
+Adolescence marks the change from being a puppy to becoming an adult.
+In dogs, it can start any time between six and 12 months and can end between 18 and 24 months.
 During this time, there are dramatic hormonal changes and a reorganisation of the brain.

 Do dogs go through a rebellious stage?

-These hormonal changes can make adolescent dogs appear less obedient, however, what is really happening is that they're increasingly motivated to explore, interact and run and they also have a greater need to interact with the environment around them and the people in it.
+These hormonal changes can make adolescent dogs appear less obedient.
+However, what's really happening is that they're increasingly motivated to explore, interact and run, and they also have a greater need to interact with their environment and the people in it.

 Just like human teenagers, adolescent dogs have the energy and motivation to do more.
-More exploration, more play, more interaction with their friends (humans and not humans!) but they lack the necessary knowledge and experience to think about and manage their actions and reactions.
+More exploration, more play, more interaction with their friends (humans and non-humans!), but they lack the necessary knowledge and experience to think about and manage their actions and reactions.

-Because teenage dogs are so much more energetic and interactive they can easily find themselves in conflict when they are asked to stop doing something, or simply to calm down, even in situations when they previously were 'obedient' and responded immediately.
-Sadly this kind of change is often interpreted by owners as the dog being stubborn or trying to assert their dominance rather than understanding that their dog is finding it difficult to control their impulsivity.
+Because teenage dogs are so much more energetic and interactive, they can easily find themselves in conflict when they're asked to stop doing something, or simply to calm down - even in situations when they were previously 'obedient' and responded immediately.

 Dog adolescence can cause frustration

-Some dogs, depending on their temperament (or personality), may become frustrated when they cannot get what they want and because this is a negative emotion it can trigger negatively motivated behaviours.
-This includes excessive barking, excessive behaviours like jumping up, scratching, nipping, biting the lead and even aggression.
+Some dogs, depending on their temperament (or personality), may become frustrated when they can't get what they want, and because this is a negative emotion, it can trigger negatively motivated behaviours.
+This includes excessive barking and annoying behaviours like jumping up, scratching, nipping, biting the lead and even aggression.

 It's therefore unsurprising that many owners report big changes in their dogs' behaviour.
 Sadly, adolescence is a time when some puppies may find themselves being rehomed.
-However, the good news is that this period of problematic behaviour does pass and we have pulled together some top tips to help you through those teenage years.
+However, the good news is that this period of problematic behaviour does pass, and we've pulled together some top tips to help you through this difficult 'teenage' phase.